revbayes/revbayes.github.io/tutorials/tefbd/index.md

 estimated from a total-evidence analysis.
 This example shows the complete tree ({% ref fig_example_tree %}A) and the sampled or reconstructed tree ({% ref fig_example_tree %}B).
-Importantly, we are interested in estimating the topology, divergence ti.e. and fossil sample times of the *reconstructed tree* ({% ref fig_example_tree %}B).
+Importantly, we are interested in estimating the topology, divergence times and fossil sample times of the *reconstructed tree* ({% ref fig_example_tree %}B).
 We will describe the distinction between these two trees in {% ref Intro-FBD %}.